Isaac-DeFrain/KFramework/Notes-Tutorials/Tutorial1-DefiningLAMBDA/7DerivedConstructs-ExtendingPredefinedSyntax.md

 This program follows a common technique to define *fixed-points* in untyped lambda calculus, based on passing a function to itself.

 We may not like to define fixed-points following the approach above, because it requires global changes in the body of the function meant to be recursive, basically to pass it to itself (`f f` in our case above).
-The approach below isolates the fixed-point aspect of the function in a so-called *fixed-point combinator*, which we call `fix` below, and then applies it to the function defining the body of the factorial, without any changes to it:
+The approach below isolates the fixed-point aspect of the function in a so-called *fixed-point combinator*, which we call `fix`, and then applies it to the function defining the body of the factorial, without any changes to it:
 ```
   factorial-fix-let.lambda